gauravpsalvi/iegen/W1_Informal.md

 Hello John,
 //First
-How are you?
+Hope you are doing well and are in the best of spirits?
 Although, it's such a short time since we last saw each other, it feels much longer.
 I'm filled with glee whenever I think about the time we spent together!
 Our photos just brought it all back to me so vividly.
-I am writing to you to share a recent experience with you___.
+Let's meet anytime soon, if possible.
+Anyways,I am writing this letter to share a recent experience ___.
 Since a few weeks,___.
 Thus, I wanted to tell you about my __.

+//Mid--
+To give you a gist, ___

 I have recently been really overwhelmed with my work.
 I've just started a new business, and I've been working around the clock.
 It's been intense!
 I don't mean to complain; I've been enjoying it immensely and there is a huge turnover every month.

-//Mid--

 //Last
 Next month, we'll be celebrating our Wedding Anniversary and we'd be delighted if you could come over to celebrate it with us.